PCJohn/cata-forget/README.md

    * Same tasks with EWC:
    <img src="imgs/fc_mnist_ewc_smooth.png" width="400">

+The model is large enough to all 5 independent tasks.
+As the tasks are learned sequentially, their validation accuracies converge and then stay constant.

 To recreate the permuted MNIST experiments, run `mnist_permute_exp.py` (usage instructions in the script).
-This will produce the following results:

-Saturation behavior: Use a smaller model (2 hidden layers, 100 units each):
+This will run the experiment on the saturation behaviour of the model.
+This uses a smaller model (2 hidden layers, 100 units each):

-   * With EWC: Note the drop in accuracy for new tasks as the small model tried to remember all the previous tasks
+   * With EWC: Note the drop in accuracy for new tasks as the small model is forced to remember all previous tasks
   <p float="left">
     <img src="imgs/val_sel_rem.png" width="400" height="300" />
     <img src="imgs/fin_val_rem.png" width="400" height="250" />
   </p>

-   * Without EWC (SGD+dropout): Plain SGD causes the model to forget all previous tasks
+   * Without EWC (SGD+dropout): Plain SGD causes the model to forget a task as soon as it is trained on another
   <p float="left">
     <img src="imgs/sat_sgd_dropout_smooth.png" width="400" height="300" />
     <img src="imgs/fin_val_fgt.png" width="400" height="250" />